mdn/advanced-js-fundamentals-ck/tutorials/functions/04-generators.md

 // … and so on …
 ```

-Normally, `while (true)` would create an infinite loop and lock up the main thread indefinitely—bringing our program to a screeching halt.
+Normally, `while (true)` would create an infinite loop and lock up the main thread indefinitely — bringing our program to a screeching halt.
 With a generator, the execution of the function is paused each time it hits the `yield` statement and control and ceded back to the scope in which it was called.

 This generator will continue generating values forever, but only when asked.